MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-new-speech.md

     ![Screenshot of how to navigate to the Build menu option.](./media/0126-new-foundry-home-build-selected.png)

 1. On the *Build* page, select **Models**, then select **AI-services**.
 Note that the list of AI services is a small subset of all the AI capabilities available with Foundry Tools.
+Several Speech-related services are available for testing, including:
+    - *Azure Speech - Speech to Text*: capabilities used to generate text transcriptions from speech audio.
+For example, to transcribe calls or meetings, or to create captions for hearing-impaired users.
+    - *Azure Speech - Text to Speech*: capabilities used to generate audio from text.
+For example, to create audio to help people with visual-impairments, or enable bots with natural-sounding speech.

-From the list, select **Azure Speech - Voice Live** to try out *Voice Live* capabilities in the Speech Playground.
+1. From the list, select **Azure Speech - Voice Live** to try out *Voice Live* capabilities in the Speech Playground.

     ![Screenshot of how to navigate to Speech Playground to test Azure Speech - Voice Live.](./media/0126-new-foundry-ai-services-voice-live.png)